 At the end of the assessment period, the Delivery Manager will communicate with your Referee Coach, and anyone else deemed necessary and make one of the following recommendations:

-Award you the Level 4 qualification and inform the BBL Officials Supervisor of this
+Award you the Level 4 qualification and inform the GB Technical Commission of this

 Extend your assessment period